zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 5. (Optional) Reproduce a bug that causes issues and review debug messages.
 If you are unable to resolve the issue, create an issue [here](https://github.com/zowe/api-layer/issues/).

 6. Disable the debug mode.
-Modify the line which contains the `LOG_LEVEL=` parameter back to default:
+Find the `LOG_LEVEL` parameter, and change its current value to the default `LOG_LEVEL=` one:
     ```
     LOG_LEVEL=
     ```